-- IRENA (international renewable energy agency) gives high estimates: investments/costs up to 3.8 Trillions/year (typically 3-4% of world GDP).
-Now cheaper cause of China - Current improvements in storage, additional flexibility and consideration of lower renewable costs will make the bill lower (e.g. less grid adaptation).
-Renewables (and batteries) are always underestimated in the their capacity to decrease....
-Can estimate more 1.5% to 2% - Important parts in buildings and grids, a small part in storage (even though trade-off not always obvious)
+- IRENA (international renewable energy agency) gives high estimates: investments/costs up to 3.8 Trillions/year (typically 3-4% of world GDP) (2022). - Strong improvement in components costs including battery costs will make the bill lower (e.g. less grid adaptation).
+Renewables (and batteries) are always underestimated in their capacity to decrease their pricing. - Important parts in buildings and grids, a small part in storage (even though trade-off not always obvious), which might change with the lower cost of storage

-Direct costs are not negligible for a full transition
+Direct costs are not small for a full transition but they are more than bearable or even "cheap" if you consider:

-- They are bearable or even "cheap" if you consider: - No more fossile fuel import (CH 6-8 billions/years in CH and continues after 30 years) and fossile fuel subsidies - Reduced dependency on fluctuating price for consumers - Improved health, more jobs - Reduced global warming
+- No more fossile fuel import (CH 6-8 billions/years in CH and continues after 30 years) and fossile fuel subsidies - Reduced dependency on fluctuating price for consumers - Improved health, more jobs - Reduced global warming : a huge price